igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 called a register address because it often corresponds directly to a memory register on the device.
-But it is best to think of it as an instruction code to the designated device (e.g., 0x01 = report the temperature; 0x02 = set the units to either F or C (depending on additional data sent by the Master); 0x03 = report the humidity; etc.)
+But it is best to think of it as an instruction code to the designated device (e.g., 0x01 = report the temperature; 0x02 = set the units to either degrees F or degrees C (depending on additional data sent by the Master); 0x03 = report the humidity; etc.)

 The interface offered by the [I2C Master module] (@ref I2cMaster) conforms